friendsoftheweb/catalyst/README.md

 ### Analyzing Webpack Output

-The size of the bundles output by webpack can be vizualized using [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
+The size of the bundles output by webpack can be visualized using [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
 You can open the analyzer by starting Catalyst server with the `--bundle-analyzer` option:

 ```
 $ NODE_ENV=development yarn run catalyst server --bundle-analyzer